Avanhoo/pi-in-the-sky/documentation.md

 ## Code

-Where I had focused on the *** of the code on the first prototype, I shifted to woking on the data storage and analysis during this time.
-I switched to using new lines as separators instead of commas, and made it so that the recording program would only save a data point every set interval, instead of randomly, hundreds of times per second.
+Where I had focused on the data filtering part of the code on the first prototype, I shifted to woking on data storage and analysis during this time.
+I switched to using new lines as separators instead of commas in my .csv file, and made it so that the recording program would only save a data point every set interval, instead of randomly, hundreds of times per second.
 On the data analysis side I created a program which reads the data.csv file and visualizes it at a 1:1 speed.
 I was going to graph it at first, but decided on using pygame to visualize each axis instead.

+Once the graph was working I wanted to make the data smoother, as even with the recording program running at maximum speed the data was coming in at ~0.3 second intervals.
+To do this I used scipy's spline interpolation.
+I created a spline for each recording axis, and switched from using the recording's time to a set delta time every cycle.
+This leaves me with a buttery smooth visualization of the plane's flight.